arcane-finance-defi/aleo-rfq-amm-contracts/README.md

 ## RFQ Transitions/Functions

-Below is the desription of functions and transitions related to RFQ swaps.
+Below is the description of functions and transitions related to RFQ swaps.

 ### add_liquidity

-A maker executes `add_liquidity` to put provide token reservers that will be used to executed swaps she quoted.
+A maker executes `add_liquidity` to provide token reserves that will be used to execute swaps she quoted.

 ```rust
 transition add_liquidity(t: Token, maker_address: address, amount: u128) -> Token